Imsigma-sys/NeonOS/README.md

 # NeonOS
-A lightweight and fast OS (still in dev)
+Lightweight and fast by design.
+Complex when you want, simple when you need.”  (still in dev)